Dealing With a Partner Who Has a Dismissive-Avoidant Attachment Style

-A small proportion of the population has what is commonly referred to by psychologists as a dismissive avoidant attachment style.
-Due to the experiences of their childhood they tend to see relationships with others as painful and troubling, causing them to become highly self-reliant and dismissive of the need for human intimacy.
-Being with someone who has these characteristics can be frustrating and painful, particularly if you are the kind of person who is looking for a lot of affection and closeness in relationship.
-A person with a dismissive avoidant attachment style is unlikely to change, and if they do it will be through their own hard work and self-inquiry.
+A small proportion of the population has what is commonly referred to by psychologists as a dismissive-avoidant attachment style.
+Due to the experiences of their childhood, they tend to see relationships with others as painful and troubling, causing them to become highly self-reliant and dismissive of the need for human intimacy.
+Being with someone who has these characteristics can be frustrating and painful, particularly if you are the kind of person who is looking for a lot of affection and closeness in a relationship.
+A person with a dismissive-avoidant attachment style is unlikely to change, and if they do it will be through their own hard work and self-inquiry.
 It will definitely not be through your efforts!
 If you intend to stay happily in a relationship with such a person the best thing you can do is accept them as they are and learn to live harmoniously together.

 Learning through relationship

 Relationships have the potential to teach you many valuable lessons and provide the challenges that are so important for our growth as human beings.
 Being with someone who has a dismissive avoidant attachment style can push you to explore your own need for attachment and what it is you are looking for when you enter and participate in intimate relationships.
 One of the things that can emerge as you explore this territory is an inability to love yourself due to a deep-seated belief in your own lack of worth.
 You therefore look to your partner to give you the reassurance you need to feel good about yourself.
 In such a case, being with someone who is dismissive avoidant can be extremely difficult, however with conscious intent it can also be used as a tool for self-growth.